Black girl with afro in shirt, tie, and flippers with laptop in beach chair

 5 Things High School Students Need to Do This Summer

 Want to stand out in the college admission process?
-It's not too late!
-Take matters into your own hands by doing these five important things over the summer.
+Take matters into your own hands by getting a job, visiting campuses, and more over the summer.

 1. Volunteer

 Community service begins in the neighboring blocks or miles around your home.
-Do not neglect doing good in your immediate vicinity.
-There are plenty of opportunities for you to help others at churches, rec centers, day camps, and more.
+Do not neglect the power of doing good in your immediate vicinity.
+You have plenty of opportunities to help others at churches, rec centers, day camps, and more.
 You do not have to travel to Fiji to dig a well to do community service.
 In fact, an expensive trip abroad may signal “vacation” more than “volunteering.”
-If you are planning to volunteer abroad, make sure the program has a dedicated service component that is easily understood.
+If you plan to volunteer abroad, ensure the program has a dedicated service component that is easily understood.
 Wherever you go, expect that the experience will change you.
 It will also confirm your willingness to be a contributing and conscientious (global) citizen.

 Related: How to Encourage Others to Volunteer With You